ilyas-kayumov/CecilMethodFinder/README.md

 # Cecil Method Finder
-Cecil Method Finder is a command-line tool for searching methods in module
+Cecil Method Finder is a command-line tool for searching methods in a module
 # How to use
-Find method with name "Foo" in "library.dll":
+Find methods with name "Foo" in "library.dll":
 ```
 CecilMethodFinder.exe path\to\library.dll Foo
 ```
-Find method with name "Bar" in "executable.exe":
+Find methods with name "Bar" in "executable.exe":
 ```
 CecilMethodFinder.exe path\to\executable.exe Bar
 ```